Size: From 1 to 2 feet (30-60 cm) or much more, 6 feet (1.8 m)

-Flowering Season: February or March to November (late winter early spring)
+Flowering Season: February or March to November (late winter early spring with fruiting through November)

-Recorded Range: In the United States, Giant Spanish Needles is rare, found only in AZ and CA. It is also found in northern Mexico (Sonora) and Baja California.
+Recorded Range: In the United States, Giant Spanish Needles is rare, found only in AZ and CA. It is also native to north western Mexico, Sonora and possibly northern Baja California.
 In California it is found in the southern Colorado Desert; in Arizona, it is recorded in the Lower Colorado River Valley around Yuma, County; note that the Arizona specimen in the photo was observed near Rio Verde in eastern Maricopa County, Arizona which is not close to Yuma County.

-Genus Information: In North America there are 11 species and accepted taxa overall for genus.
-Worldwide, The Plant List includes 12 accepted species names and a further 17 scientific names of infraspecific rank for the genus Palafoxia.
+Genus Information: In North America there are 11 species and 19 accepted taxa overall for Palafoxia.
+Worldwide, The Plant List includes 12 accepted species names and a further 17 scientific names of infraspecific rank for Palafoxia.

 In the Southwestern United States: Arizona, California, Nevada and Utah each have 1 species of Palafoxia, New Mexico has 2 species and Texas has 7 species.
 All data approximate and subject to revision.

-There are 2 sub-species in Palafoxia arida, Desert Palafox
+There are 2 varieties in Palafoxia arida, Desert Palafox